Modern Tools for the Modern Investigation

 When families break apart, sometimes the issues can quickly spin out of control.
 Allegations of child abuse, sexual abuse and other claims of spousal misbehavior can quickly come to the forefront.
 Regardless of what side of the case you are on, the facts matter.
 In many of these cases, digital data is key in bringing the truth to light.
 Hidden bank accounts, undisclosed relationships or even plans to abduct a child and relocate to a foreign country can be discovered.
 Our investigators are prepared with the right tools and skills to react quickly to the needs of our clients and to any information that we discover.

-Digital investigations is by far the most effective method to gather evidence in a contentious divorce case.
+Digital investigations is by far the most effective method to gather evidence in a contentious family law case.
 However, there are cases that go beyond what digital investigations can uncover.
 Our team employs a variety of traditional private investigations tools as well, such as surveillance, undercover work and background checks on a case-by-case basis, and typically as a supplement to an ongoing computer forensics investigation.

 In a divorce case, any incriminating evidence is most likely located on a mobile device, such as a smartphone, laptop or tablet.
 Through forensic imaging of an electronic device, evidence of an undisclosed bank account, credit card, investment, property or other assets can often be discovered and used as evidence in divorce cases.